Sleep Disorders

 • Due to the likelihood of dysautonomia, cardiology consultation is important for evaluation and determination as to whether a pacemaker is needed. |

 The infant presenting with apnea or respiratory failure must have other more common etiologies rigorously excluded, including sepsis, pulmonary infections, cardiopulmonary and neurologic malformations, intoxication, trauma, and neuromuscular disease.
 Conditions in childhood that can be easily confusing include rapid onset obesity, hypoventilation hypothalamic dysfunction and autonomic dysregulation (ROHHAD), and Prader-Willi syndrome and demonstrate hypoventilation relatively early in the course (10).
-Other conditions to consider include familial dysautonomia, Leigh syndrome, Chiari malformation type 1 and type 2, and achondroplasia.
+Other conditions that may cause clinically significant central alveolar hypoventilation include familial dysautonomia, Leigh syndrome, Chiari malformation type 1 and type 2, and achondroplasia.

-Rarely, the congenital form of central alveolar hypoventilation is associated with neurocristopathies including Hirschsprung disease and malignancies of crest cell origin, including congenital neuroblastoma, ganglioneuroblastoma, and benign ganglioneuroma.
-As a result of involvement of neural crest cells, dysautonomia – vagal hyperresponsiveness, sinus pauses, bradyarrhythmia, and/or an attenuated response to endogenous sympathetic stimulation – is frequently present, even in individuals who may not have significant respiratory symptoms (79; 58).
+The congenital form of central alveolar hypoventilation is associated with neurocristopathies including Hirschsprung disease and malignancies of crest cell origin, including congenital neuroblastoma, ganglioneuroblastoma, and benign ganglioneuroma.
+As a result of involvement of neural crest cells, dysautonomia – vagal hyperresponsiveness, sinus pauses, bradyarrhythmia, and/or an attenuated response to endogenous sympathetic stimulation – is frequently present, even in individuals who may not have significant respiratory symptoms (78; 54).

 Lesions anywhere along the pathway from the chemoreceptive centers in the medulla, through the high cervical spine, to the phrenic nerves can result in an acquired form of central alveolar hypoventilation.
 As such, various disorders have been associated with the acquired form: vascular (medullary infarct, cervical anterior spinal artery syndrome, cerebral venous thrombosis), inflammatory/immunologic (neurosarcoidosis, multiple sclerosis, anti-Hu and Zic4 paraneoplastic antibodies), infectious (meningitis), traumatic (cordotomy, anatomic brainstem compression), oncologic (metastatic), and neurodegenerative (progressive supranuclear palsy).